JDSherbert/Unreal-Engine-Dependency-Injection-Plugin/README.md

 MyClass::~MyClass()
 {
-    // Unregistering this instance from the Dependency Injector (note that this is important to do if not using UObjects due to the GC)
+    // Unregistering this instance from the Dependency Injector
+  // (note that this is important to do if not using UObjects, due to Garbage Collection antics)
     UDependencyInjector::UnregisterObject(this);
 }